 Care for yourself: If you’re in a caretaker role for your loved one, make certain that you’re taking care of yourself.
 This means frequent, scheduled breaks in which you spend your time doing the things you love to recharge and refresh yourself.
 Find a therapist to talk to about your emotions and if they’re overwhelming, don’t hesitate to talk to your doctor about what you’re dealing with.

 Seek support: People who have Alzheimer’s disease tend to experience a worsening of symptoms that may occur suddenly or gradually and caring for them may become a full-time job.
 Locate area respite services and contact friends and family who can support you and make sure you’re not succumbing to caregiver burnout.
 Additionally, seek out local support groups who can offer advice, reassurance, and comfort to you.

 Find a treatment center: When you’re looking into a treatment center for your loved one, make sure it offers a unique geriatric program equipped to handle the challenges of Alzheimer’s disease.
-Make an appointment to go over any questions or concerns you may have and bring your loved one along to alleviate his or her anxiety.
+Make an appointment at the center to go over any questions or concerns you may have and bring your loved one along to alleviate his or her anxiety.